 While the appropriate PE ratio for a stock depends on a number of factors, such as expected profit growth in the future, risks and so on, a figure of anywhere from 10 to 20 is reasonable.
 As of May 2018, the average PE ratio of all stocks in the S&P 500 index was 20.58.
 In similar fashion to EPS data, the PE ratio of stocks is commonly available online.

 If a stock trades at 20 times earnings, your share of the profits for each unit of common stock you own equals 1/20th of the stock's value.
 By taking the inverse of the earnings multiple and multiplying the result by 100, you can convert the multiple into a percentage yield.
 The inverse of 20 is one divided by 20, or 0.05.
-Multiplying this by 100 equals 5%.
-So the firm is accumulating profits at a pace of 5 percent of what you have invested in it.
+Multiplying this by 100 equals 5 percent, the percentage yield.

 Earnings vs. Dividends

 When interpreting earnings, be careful to consider the inherent risks of stocks.
 A 5 percent yield from a stock investment is a very different proposition than a certificate of deposit (CD) that also yields 5 percent.
-While you are sure to receive the interest from a CD, a company you invest in might see its value fall the next day due to some unforeseen event.
-The market value of the stock might grow at an annual pace that exceeds or falls far below 5 percent, depending on investor sentiment.
-Therefore, you cannot directly translate an earnings multiple into an annual income stream associated with the stock.
+While you are sure to receive the interest from a CD, stocks have an inherent degree of volatility that other investment vehicles do not.
+With that in mind, it would be somewhat shortsighted to consider short-term yield data a long-term predictor of gains or losses.